PowerShell/Demo_CI/Readme.md

-# Sample Continuous integration Pipeline project
+# Sample Pipeline project

-This content will be used for labs showing how to create a CI Pipeline useing DSC, Pester, Visual Studio TFS, etc.
+This content will be used for labs.
+The included word document provides a step by step guide.